 OF ANY ASPECT OF DANTE'S DIVINE COMEDY

-This contest will be an annual event through the year 2021, which marks the 700th anniversary of the completion of the Paradiso and also of Dante's death.
+This contest will be an annual event through the year 2021, which is also the 700th anniversary of Dante's death on September 14, 1321.

-The winning submissions each year will be, if video, under 4 minutes in length and provide an accurate rendering of Dante’s intent concerning the aspect of his poem that is being pursued, employing the latest digital photographic, animation and sound technology.
+The winning submissions each year will be, if video, around 5 minutes in length and provide an accurate rendering of Dante’s intent concerning the aspect of his poem that is being pursued, employing the latest digital photographic, animation and sound technology.
 Submissions other than video will be accepted.

 All submissions will be categorized and published on this website as they come in.
 The annual winner will receive a bronze medal as depicted above* in addition to special featuring on the website and an announcement in Seminary Journal.

 2014 contest winner: W. Russell Crawford, M.A.

 2015 contest winner: Matthew Fradd